1976 Singaporean general election

 General elections were held in Singapore on 23 December 1976 to elect all 69 members of Parliament.
 They were the fifth general elections since the introduction of self-government in 1959 and the third since Singapore's independence in 1965.
 The number of parliamentary seats increased from 65 to 69 due to changes in electoral boundaries and the increase in population.
 Out of the 69 constituencies, 53 were contested, while 16 were won uncontested by the People's Action Party (PAP).
-A total of 124 candidates participated in the elections, including 122 from political parties and 2 independents.
+A total of 124 candidates participated in the elections, including 122 from political parties and two independents.

 The ruling PAP, led by Prime Minister Lee Kuan Yew, won all 69 seats in another landslide victory, marking its third consecutive clean sweep since 1966.
 The total electorate surpassed one million for the first time in Singapore's history, but only 857,297 were eligible to vote due to uncontested constituencies.
 The PAP secured 590,169 of the 796,572 valid votes cast, accounting for 74.09% of the popular vote.
-Voting, which is compulsory, reached a turnout of 95.08% among the eligible voters in the contested constituencies.
+Voting, which is compulsory, reached a turnout of 95% among the eligible voters in the contested constituencies.

 Opposition parties, including the Workers' Party (WP), the Barisan Sosialis (BS), the United Front (UF) and others, contested the elections but failed to win any seats.
 The WP fielded 22 candidates, while the UF fielded 14.
-Notably, the elections saw the political debut of Goh Chok Tong of the PAP and independent candidate Chiam See Tong, both of whom would later become prominent figures in Singaporean politics.
 The results maintained the PAP's complete control of Parliament and extended its one-party rule.

+The 1976 elections also marked the first election with an increase of the electoral deposit, with the amount determined by the MP's annual allowance divided by eight and rounded to the nearest $100 (future elections determined the deposit by 8% of total allowance and rounded to the nearest $500), which was set to $1,200, up by $700.

 Electoral system

 The 69 members of Parliament were elected from 69 single-member constituencies, an increase from 65 used for the previous elections in 1972.
-The deposit was increased for the first time to S$1,200, up from S$500.